-A2A Rail was formed in 2015 to create a powerhouse of knowledge in railway operations and construction, infrastructure financing, and First Peoples engagement and relations, to actualize this project and be a long-term partner in the U.S. and Canada.
+A2A Rail was formed in 2015 to create a powerhouse of knowledge in railway operations and construction, infrastructure financing, and Indigenous Peoples engagement and relations, to actualize this project and be a long-term partner in the U.S. and Canada.
 This project enables unprecedented economic opportunities for all stakeholders involved and provides critical infrastructure for millions of people in North America.

 - Sean McCoshen, Chairman & Founder

 Chairman & Founder